Social anxiety disorder (SAD) is sometimes referred to as social phobia.

 Cognitive Behavioral Therapy and Social Anxiety Disorder

-Cognitive Behavioral Therapy (CBT) is one of the most common and successful treatment methods for social anxiety disorder.
+Cognitive Behavioral Therapy (CBT) is one of the most common and successful treatment methods for SAD.
 When therapists use this approach, they help patients understand the core elements of social anxiety and their own triggers.
 Cognitive Behavioral Therapy (CBT) also helps uncover negative and incorrect thoughts, in addition to changing them.
 Therapists can change behaviors through talk therapy or exercises where patients talk or write down the negative thoughts they associate with their social fears.
 They then challenge them by writing down reasons why their thoughts are untrue.

 For instance, people sometimes think, I don’t want to speak in meetings because people will make fun of me.
 The therapist would then have the patient list their positive attributes that would disprove that notion, like friendships within the office, time employed there, or successful projects completed.
 The exercise proves, through concrete evidence, why the patient’s negative thoughts are incorrect.
 CBT also works to find alternative healthy coping mechanisms to minimize social anxiety.

 If symptoms of SAD are severe, they may result in a panic disorder, chest pain, nausea, or shaking.
 Medication may be prescribed to help ease the dangerous physical manifestations of the disorder.
 Antidepressants, like selective serotonin reuptake inhibitors (SSRIs), are used for ongoing symptoms of social anxiety.
-Additionally, physicians may prescribe a serotonin and norepinephrine reuptake inhibitor (SNRI), like venlafaxine, to curb more intense elements of social anxiety disorder.
+Additionally, physicians may prescribe a serotonin and norepinephrine reuptake inhibitor (SNRI), like venlafaxine, to curb more intense elements of this disorder.
 Medication is given only at the discretion of a practicing physician.

 You Are Not Alone